 Creative date ideas for married couples who need to rekindle their marriage.
-Lots of activities for married couples to do together!
+Lots of dating activities for married couples to do together!

 About two years ago, when our little guy was one year old, my husband and I did something CRAZY: we committed to weekly date nights as a married couple.